zentralopensource/zentral/docs/apps/mdm.md

 To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
 In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.
 In the Zentral *MDM > Push certificates* section, find the certificate and click on the *Update* button, and do not *Add* a new certificate.

+## Automated Device Enrollment

+To use modern automated device enrollment with Zentral, you need to ensure proper synchronization with Apple Business Manager (ABM) or Apple School Manager (ASM).
+This synchronization requires an MDM server token.

+### Prerequisites

+- Access to Apple Business Manager (ABM) or Apple School Manager (ASM).
+- An MDM server token for syncing with ABM/ASM.

+For detailed instructions on general ABM/ASM usage, refer to the [Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).

+### Configure Automated Device Enrollment (formerly known as DEP)

+To set up Automated Device Enrollment (ADE) to work with Zentral, follow these steps:

+* Navigate to the Zentral *MDM > Overview > DEP Virtual Servers* section and click the *Connect* button.
+Do not close this section during the process.
+* Download the new public key.
+* In ABM/ASM go to the *Preferences > Your MDM Servers > MDM Server Settings* section.
+* Add a new MDM Server or click *Edit* on an existing MDM Server to replace the public key.
+* Download the `MDM server token` from the *MDM Server Information* section in ABM/ASM.
+* Return to Zentral and upload the `MDM server token` in the *MDM > Overview > DEP Virtual Servers* section.
+* Once an *Enrollment* profile has been created (see the section below), you can assign it as the default enrollment for this token.

+To fully utilize ADE, you need to create an *Enrollment* in the *MDM > Overview > Enrollment* section and select the appropriate *Virtual Server* during the setup process (see below).
+The assigned *Enrollment* will be reflected in the *MDM > DEP Virtual Servers > [Instance Name] > Profile* section, and the devices assigned in ABM/ASM will appear in the *MDM > DEP Virtual Servers > [Instance Name] > Devices* section.

+The device assignments will sync automatically.
+If the existing device assignments in ABM/ASM are not reflected in Zentral, go to the *MDM > DEP Virtual Servers > [Instance Name]* section and manually click the `Synchronize` button.
+The devices will also be visible in the *MDM > Overview > DEP Devices* section.

+### Setup an Enrollment Profile

+To set up an Automated Device Enrollment (ADE) in Zentral, you need to create an *Enrollment*.
+Follow these steps:

+* Navigate to the Zentral *MDM > Enrollment* section.
+* Check if there is an existing enrollment entry under *DEP Enrollment*.
+If none exists, click the *Add* button to create a new enrollment profile.
+* Fill in or update the required details.
+Select **Push Certificate**, **SCEP Config**, **Blueprint**, and choose the appropriate *Virtual Server* from the dropdown menu to associate this enrollment with a DEP Virtual Server.
+Set a **Name** to identify the profile.
+* Configure device management options according to your organization’s needs.
+This includes settings like **Allow Pairing**, **Is Supervised**, and **Is MDM Removable**.
+* Enter additional settings, such as **Support Phone Number**, **Support Email Address**, **Language**, and **Region** to provide users with the necessary contact and localization details.
+* If applicable, configure user and realm-specific settings.
+These include **Realm**, **Use Realm User**, **Username Pattern**, and whether the **Realm User is Admin**.
+* Review and customize the Setup Assistant settings, choosing which steps to skip during device setup, such as **Skip Apple ID Setup**, **Skip Touch ID/Face ID Setup**, and **Skip iCloud Setup**.
+* Once all settings are configured, click *Save* to create the enrollment profile.

+**Note:** After creating the *Enrollment*, it’s important to test and review the profile settings.
+You can edit the enrollment profile anytime by navigating to the *MDM > Enrollment* section in Zentral.
+Regular testing and revisit for updates are recommended, especially as new major OS versions can introduce additional configurations.
+To verify that your changes are synced with ABM/ADE, use the *Test* button to download and check the DEP profile from ABM.

+Device syncing occurs at scheduled intervals.
+If the device assignments from ABM/ASM are not reflected in Zentral, go to the *MDM > DEP Virtual Servers > [Instance Name]* section and manually click the `Synchronize` button.

+## Apps and Books

+To manage and distribute apps from the Mac App Store or iOS/iPadOS App Store through Zentral, a Content Token is required to sync with Apple Business Manager (ABM) or Apple School Manager (ASM).

+### Prerequisites

+- Access to Apple Business Manager (ABM) or Apple School Manager (ASM).
+- A Content Token for syncing with ABM/ASM.

+For detailed instructions on general ABM/ASM usage, refer to the [Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).

+### Configure Apps and Books (formerly Apple Volume Purchasing/VPP)

+To set up *Apps and Books* to work with Zentral, follow these steps:

+* Navigate to the *ABM / ASM Preferences > Payments and Billing > Apps and Books* section.
+* In the Content Tokens section, locate the desired token and download it.
+* Navigate to the Zentral *MDM > Overview > Locations* section.
+* Click the `Add` button to create a new location.
+* Upload the content token (*.vpptoken) you previously downloaded from ASM/ABM.

+Content in ASM/ABM *Apps and Books > "AppName" > Manage Licenses* that is assigned or removed from the content token will sync and automatically populate.
+You will see the total apps and licenses available reflected in Zentral Cloud in the *MDM > Overview > Store apps* section.

 ## HTTP API

 ### `/api/mdm/dep/virtual_servers/<int:pk>/sync_devices/`